reliablyhq/documentation/docs/guides/how-it-works/scan-resources/index.md

 ---
 title: How Reliably CLI scans resources
-excerpt: How to scan resources with the Reliably CLI.
+excerpt: What happens when Reliably scans your manifests or clusters for reliability issues?
 categories: ["guides", "how-it-works"]
 status: published
 type: doc